tntfx256/vesta/README.md

 ## Installation
     npm install -g vesta
 **Attention:** For full application lifecycle management (source control, deploy, and backup) the Docker (engine & compose) must be installed.
-On Windows and MAC OS these commands must be run from docker terminal.

 ## Technologies and Frameworks
 * Docker